Averaging plus Learning Models and Their Asymptotics: Introduction

-Our emphasis is on trading but any network where the players have access to some sort of learning feedback is suitable.
-A game theoretic framework where every player takes into account other players' payoff is unrealistic and points to serious difficulties on how to even represent utilities; these are economic arguments that are better addressed by philosophical interludes.
+Our discussion so far is on trading but any network where the players have access to some sort of learning feedback is suitable.
+A game theoretic framework where every player takes into account other players' payoff is unrealistic and points to serious difficulties on how to even represent utilities \cite{kirman2002reflections}; these are economic arguments that are better addressed by in depth philosophical interludes.
 Moreover, traders rarely have access to private information on how previous decisions led to a certain payoff for their opponent at least not in a high frequency sense.
 If a trading firm is a publicly listed company, then one can infer its trading losses or gains from public records.
 Nevertheless specific profit and loss accounts of trading individual stocks is a private matter.
 Firms never break down their income statements down to specific asset classes or instruments.
 Results are amalgamated and reported quarterly: not per hour, minute or second.

-Therefore, pure game theory has its shortcomings.
+Dynamical learning is an active area of research in computer science as well.
+Articles \cite{papadimitriou2018game,piliourasaamas, mai2017opinion} propose and analyze the dynamics rather than just the concept of Nash equilibrium.
 Similar questions and issues to this paper were raised in \cite{kirman2002reflections} at an informal level.
-Our interest is in building a suitable mathematical structure on which to ask those interesting questions of price formation.
-Players can observe previous choices but not the payoffs of their competitors.
-A more in depth discussion of learning in games would take us further away from our goal of studying the mathematical nature of interaction.
-The reader can consult \cite{fudenberg1998theory, kalai1994weak} for a game theoretic perspective.
-Dynamical learning is an active area of research in computer science as well.
-Articles \cite{papadimitriou2018game,piliourasaamas, mai2017opinion} propose and analyze the dynamics separate from the concept of Nash equilibrium.